 The cost effectiveness of eculizumab, at its current price, is well beyond typical thresholds.
 A substantial discount would be needed to meet commonly used cost-effectiveness thresholds.
-The cost effectiveness of IVIG and rituximab were also well above commonly used cost-effectiveness thresholds, although rituximab was substantially more cost effective than eculizumab or IVIG.
+The cost effectiveness of IVIG and rituximab were also well above commonly used cost-effectiveness thresholds, although rituximab was substantially closer to cost-effectiveness thresholds versus eculizumab or IVIG.
 The cost-effectiveness of efgartigimod will depend on its price.